anevjes/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 1. On your Lab VM, open SSMS from the Start menu.

 2. Connect to your local SQL Express instance, as you did previously, and expand the Databases node in the Object Explorer.
+Be sure to login to SQL Management Studio as: Username: sa, Password: P@ssword - this way you will be able to complete the below migration steps from local sql server instance to azure sql.

 3. Right-click the Contoso Insurance database and select Tasks Deploy Database to Microsoft Azure SQL Database.